andrade-stats/partial-deterministic-bnn/README.md

 ## Usage - Basic Example Workflow for MAP/SGHMC

-This is an example that shows training and evaluation using the maximum a-posterior (MAP) or SGMHC method.
+This is an example that shows training and evaluation using the maximum a-posterior (MAP) or SG-HMC method.

 Run Training using MAP for the yacht dataset (train) of all folds in parallel:
 ```bash